New Weather Station Technology in Africa (Part 2)

 Terrorism, Data, and Open Doors

-“When I wanted to go out and put in weather stations, my wife simply said, ‘no, you will not go to Chad.’ … because it is Boko Haram central,” Selker says.
+“When I wanted to go out and put in weather stations, my wife said, ‘No, you will not go to Chad.’ … because it is Boko Haram central,” Selker says.

 The Boko Haram— a terrorist organization that has pledged allegiance to ISIS— creates an uncommon hurdle.
 Currently the Boko Haram is most active in Nigeria, but has made attacks in Chad, Cameroon, and Niger.